Emilinya/IN5050/exam3/fast_codec63/README.md

-# Codec63 #

-Build: $ make all

-### Description ###
-This project is used in INF5050 (Programming Heterogeneous Multi-core Architectures) at the Department of Informatics, University of Oslo, Norway.
-For more information, see the [course page](http://www.uio.no/studier/emner/matnat/ifi/IN5050/).

-### Dolphin instructions ###
+# Home exam 3

+## Build instructions
-The `run.sh` script will compile and launch the encoder on both nodes. `c63enc` will be run on the PC, while a new executable, `c63server` will be launched on the tegra.
+The `run.sh` script will compile and launch the encoder on both nodes. `c63enc` will be run on the PC, and `c63server` will be launched on the tegra.
 To specify the cluster to run on, specify the `--tegra` parameter.
-The x86 node is automatically selected from the given tegra node.
+The x86 node is always in5050-2016-10, as the other machine did not seem to work.
 To pass arguments to `c63enc`, use `--args "arg1 arg2"`.

-Example usage:
+Example usage: \

-    ./run.sh --tegra tegra-1 --args "/mnt/sdcard/foreman.yuv -o output -w 352 -h 288"
+`./run.sh --tegra tegra-1 --args "/mnt/sdcard/foreman.yuv -o output -w 352 -h 288"`

-### Makefiles
+## Makefiles
 Most of the interesting makefile rules are in `Makefile.include`.
 This file is included from the tegra and x86 specific makefiles in `tegra-build` and `x86-build`.
 There are make-rules that create symlinks from the `x86-build` and